 Ethics code: IR.IAU.VARAMIN.REC.1400.057

-Department of Genetics and Biotechnology, School of Biological Science, Varamin-Pishva Branch, Islamic Azad University, Varamin, Iran , baqhbani.f@gmail.com
+Department of Genetics and Biotechnology, School of Biological Science, Varamin- Pishva Branch, Islamic Azad University, Varamin, Iran. , baqhbani.f@gmail.com

-Abstract: (140 Views)
+Abstract: (376 Views)

-Methods: In this experimental study, after preparing nano-drug, the structure and morphology of these particles were investigated by FE-SEM method.
-Then the toxic effects of nano-drug were evaluated by MTT on the MCF7 cell line. finally, the expression of Casp3 and Casp9 genes was analyzed by real time PCR method.
-Graph Pad Prism version 7.01 software was used for statistical calculations.
-Owing to the regularity of the data distribution, One-Way ANOVA techniques were utilized to compare the treatment and control groups, and p > 0.05 was considered as a significant difference.
+Methods: In this experimental study, after preparing the nano- drug, the structure and morphology of these particles were investigated by FE-SEM method.
+Then, the toxic effects of the nano- drug were evaluated on the MCF7 cell line by MTT assay.
+Finally, the expression of Casp3 and Casp9 genes was analyzed by real- time PCR method.
+GraphPad Prism version 7.01 software was used for statistical calculations.
+Owing to the regularity of the data distribution, One- Way ANOVA was utilized to compare the treatment and control groups, and p < 0.05 was considered a significant difference.

 Conclusion: It seems that the UIO-66-NH2-letrozole has toxic effects on MCF-7 breast cancer.
-Therefore, it seems useful to use in studies related to cancer treatment in the future.
+Therefore, it seems useful to use it in studies related to cancer treatment in the future.

 Type of Study: